 This is done by raising the amount of intra-abdominal pressure, which signals to muscles in the body that the spine needs a bit more support, making them contract tighter.
 It activates muscles you can’t target on your own.
 If you find a belt actually prevents you from getting as low as possible in these exercises, it is probably not for you.

 More so, you should work on getting the perfect form before wearing a weight lifting belt.
 Even the best weight lifting belts won’t fix bad form, and they work most effectively when you’re putting in the right work, too.
+In a sense, they are a safety measure, increasing lifting support and stabilizing your spine.

 The only difference between a men’s and women’s weight lifting belt is typically size, which many work for both anyway.